-The Master of Science Degree in Exceptional Student Education is designed to meet the needs of candidates who want to advance their current teaching certificate.
-The Teacher Advancement path, which requires a minimum of 30 credit hours, is designed for candidates with an undergraduate degree in Exceptional Student Education or related area.
+The Master of Science in Exceptional Student Education is designed to meet the needs of candidates who want to advance their current teaching certificate.
+The Master of Science in Exceptional Student Education program is offered in two modalities: Fully online and face to face.
+The Teacher Advancement path, which requires a minimum of 30 credit hours, is designed for candidates withan undergraduate degree in Exceptional Student Education or related area.
 However, candidates who are interested in becoming ESOL endorsed will need to take an additional 6 credit hours.
 In addition to the course work for the program, candidate will have the option of completing either a comprehensive exam or a thesis at the end of their course work.
 The Thesis (ESE 599) requires a minimum of 3 credit hours to graduate.
 If the thesis is not completed and successfully defended, candidates can register for additional credit hours by taking ESE 599 for 1 to 3 credit hours until the process is completed.